These roasted green beans with garlic and olive oil are delicious and easy to make. Just 15 minutes in a 425°F oven, and this side dish is ready!

-I have experimented with many recipes over the years, including green beans with bacon and green beans almondine.
-Oven roasting is one of my favorite ways to prepare this vegetable.
-It's easy and delicious.
-My family enjoys this recipe, and the leftovers are almost as good as the freshly cooked beans.
+I cook green beans often and have experimented with many recipes over the years, including green beans with bacon and Chinese green beans.
+Oven roasting is one of my favorite methods for preparing this vegetable.
+It's easier than sauteing and produces reliably delicious results.
+Even the cold antipasti-style leftovers are good!

 Ingredients

 - Fresh green beans: I don't recommend baking frozen (or frozen and defrosted) beans.
-I tried frozen, and it wasn't as good.
+I tried, and it wasn't as good.
 The beans were too mushy.
 Fresh is definitely the way to go.

 - To season: Kosher salt, black pepper, and garlic powder.